graeme-a-stewart/cpp-concurrency/doc/03-AsyncFuture.md

 syntax, giving the name of the function to call and any arguments it should take.
-However, the return value from an `async` task is a special class template, a `future`, in which the return value will only be placed once the thread has executed and returned.
+However, the return value from an `async` task is a special class template, a `future`, in which the return value will only be placed once the task has executed and returned.

 So, we just launch a thread as an `std::async` object and assign the return value to the `std::future` templated class.
 E.g.,